 3. Hyped-up business credit cards

 Offers for small-business credit cards might seem like a great way to track business expenses and develop a credit history for your company.
-But these cards seldom live up to the hype, and they offer fewer consumer protections than consumer cards.
+But these cards seldom live up to the hype, and they offer fewer protections than consumer cards.

 With most small-business cards, it’s your personal credit on the line, not that of your business.
 So using the card does not create or develop a credit file for your business.